-There are about 15 different types of contraceptives out there that all allow you to enjoy sex without the risk of getting pregnant.
+There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

 These birth control methods include: condoms, the diaphragm, birth control pills, implants, IUDs (intrauterine devices), sterilization and the emergency contraceptive pill.